Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 4. Updated Supplier Information

-Supplier network management solutions enable the onboarding of potential suppliers in real time.
+Supplier network management solutions enable potential supplier onboarding in real time.
 Thus, all the information about the suppliers is up to date.

 5. Visibility and stronger relationships